 The fair will host the 14th meeting of the Asian Harmonization Working Party (AHWP), the first time the AHWP has met in Hong Kong.
 The AHWP is working to unify the region’s regulations regarding medical devices, and hundreds of government officials and representatives of regulatory authorities from the AHWP’s member economies are taking part in the meeting.
 The AHWP will also feature meetings and workshops daily.
 In addition, the Hong Kong Doctors Union will hold continuous medical education courses during the fair period.

-A day-long conference, “Hong Kong – A Medical and Health Device Industries Development Hub,” takes place 5 November, organised by the HKTDC and the Hong Kong Medical and Healthcare Device Industries Association (HKMHDIA).
-The HKMHDIA, which is also hosting a pavilion, is organising the fair in concert with the HKTDC.
+A day-long conference, “Hong Kong – A Medical and Health Device Industries Development Hub,” takes place 5 November, organized by the HKTDC and the Hong Kong Medical and Healthcare Device Industries Association (HKMHDIA).
+The HKMHDIA, which is also hosting a pavilion, is organizing the fair in concert with the HKTDC.

 The HKTDC Hong Kong Optical Fair and the HKTDC Hong Kong International Wine & Spirits Fair will take place alongside the Hong Kong International Medical Devices and Supplies Fair.

 Please contact the HKTDC’s Corporate Communication Department:

 Joe Kainz, Tel: (852) 2584 4216 Email: email@example.com